openshift/jenkins-plugin/README.md

 5) "Tag an image in OpenShift": performs the equivalent of an `oc tag` command invocation in order to manipulate tags for images in OpenShift ImageStream's

+6) "Verify deployments in OpenShift":  determines whether the expected set of DeploymentConfig's, ReplicationController's, and active replicas are present based on prior use of the scaler (2) and deployer (3) steps

 For each required parameter, a default value is provided.
 And each parameter field has help text available via clicking the help icon located just right of the parameter input field.